pat-marty/the-local-ibex-source/content/en/docs/hiking/piz_chavalatsch.md

     <em>A view once reaching the ridgeline.
 The glacier-covered peak in the center is the <hl>Ortler</hl> (Italy).</em>
 </p>

 The final ascent up to the <hl>Piz Chavalatsch</hl> was again generally unproblematic.
-This final part of the ridgeline is perhaps a little steeper than the previous sections, but is generally not exposed.
-Since this ridge is also south-facing, it was (almost) completely free of snow.
+This final part of the ridgeline was perhaps a little steeper than the previous sections, but was generally not exposed.
+Since this ridge was also south-facing, it was (almost) completely free of snow.

 <p align="center">
     <img src="IMG_6240.JPG" alt="" class="portrait">
     <em>The final scent up the ridge to the <hl>Piz Cavalatsch</hl>.</em>
 </p>

 Once at the top, we were met with an insane 360 degree panorama over the surrounding region.
-There's a small hut at the top which has a couple of benches that you can relax and have a picnic at.
+There's a small hut at the top which had a couple of benches that we could relax and have a picnic at.
 All things considered, it was fairly empty at the summit with only around 4 or 5 other people also hanging around taking pictures and enjoying the awesome weather.

 <div class="row">
     <div class="column">